Zoom Pro FAQ

 To make sure these accounts work for your unit meetings, we've customised some settings.
 Here we answer some of the questions we've had about how the Zoom Pro accounts work.

-The Pro accounts have been kindly extended by Zoom by a further three months to support online guiding.
-Your Zoom Pro account will now expire on 21 May 2021.
+The Pro accounts have been kindly extended by Zoom by a further six months to support online guiding.
+Your Zoom Pro account will now expire on 24 November 2021.
 After this time your account will revert to a basic account.

 Frequently asked questions